It's Our Nature outdoor immersion series

-From March 2013 to March 2014, a group of adults immerse themselves in the region's natural areas, learning about natural history topics including geology, tracking, birding and ethnobotany in the second year of this field trip series.
+From March 2014 to March 2015, a group of adults immerse themselves in the region's natural areas, learning about natural history topics including geology, tracking, birding and ethnobotany in the third year of this field trip series.

-Some people never stop learning.
-They ask questions, they investigate new places, they seek out experts who can answer their questions or introduce them to topics they never even thought to ask about.
-If you’re one of those people, then It’s Our Nature is for you.
 From bedrock to tree canopy, It’s Our Nature explores some of Metro’s 16,000 acres of wetlands, oak savannas and woodlands, Douglas fir forests and prairies.
-Lessons combine theory with place: each month, participants employ all five senses at sites that may include Smith and Bybee Wetlands, Clear Creek Natural Area, Oxbow Regional Park, Canemah Bluff, Tonquin Geologic Area and Mount Talbert and Cooper Mountain nature parks.
+Lessons combine theory with place: participants employ all five senses at destinations like Smith and Bybee Wetlands, Clear Creek Natural Area, Oxbow Regional Park, Canemah Bluff Natural Area, Mount Talbert and Cooper Mountain nature parks.

 It’s Our Nature is limited to 20 adults (ages 18 and over) who can commit to attend at least 11 of the 13 classes, and who can learn outdoors – in all weather conditions and in a variety of terrain.
-Apart from the orientation, classes begin at varying times on weekend mornings and run into the early afternoon.
+Apart from the orientation, classes begin at varying times on Saturday mornings (except for Orientation) and run into the early afternoon.
 Applications are assessed for the applicant’s level of interest and ability to commit to the program, and are reviewed on a first-come, first-served basis.
 No deposit is required.
 Tuition of $300 is due upon acceptance into the program.
-Orientation is scheduled for March 21, 2013.
+Orientation is scheduled for Wednesday evening, March 19, 2014.

 Meet the naturalists

-It’s Our Nature is taught by veteran Metro naturalists who together possess more than 75 years of field naturalist experience.
+It’s Our Nature is taught by veteran Metro naturalists.
 By sharing their expertise about the region, the naturalists are creating a community of learners and nature enthusiasts who in turn can show others how to be careful stewards of the land and its inhabitants.

 Class schedule and descriptions

-Classes are held on Saturdays and Sundays, except for orientation.
+Classes are held on Saturdays, except for Orientation.
 Classes begin in the morning and end by mid afternoon.
 Start and end times vary depending on the topic.
-Locations are provided to class members.
+Locations will be provided to class members.

-This first of the 12 meetings brings class members together at a local restaurant to meet, learn about the coming year’s outings, and plan carpool logistics.
+This first of 13 gatherings brings class members together to meet, have dinner, learn about the coming year and plan carpool logistics.

 Spring birding extravaganza

 Since all arthropods (“bugs”) are ectotherms (cold-blooded), July is a peak of arthropod activity and diversity.
-At a Metro natural area we will look for all the bugs we can find in a variety of habitats, put them in appropriate jars and other containers, and then do our best at basic identification.
+We will look for a variety of bugs in different habitats, put them in appropriate containers, and then do our best at basic identification.
 Catching and putting the various arthropods in containers for the safety of the participants and the bugs keeps everyone happy.
 All specimens are released after observation.
-Davis
+Conley

 August: no class

-Tracking is the written language of the natural world.
+Tracking is like the written language of the natural world.
 Animals’ life histories are etched on the landscape as they search for food, shelter and mates, and communicate territorial boundaries.
-Even beginners can start to read the ground’s stories.
+Even beginners can start to read the compelling stories that are written on the ground.
 Daly

 Beginning fungus identification

 Autumn rains elicit the most astonishing “bloom” of the famously diverse fungi of the Northwest.
 Mushroom identification is a challenge.
-While we won’t be able to identifying every fungus found, you will learn the basic steps of mushroom identification, hopefully for learning how to find some yummy edible mushrooms in the future.
-Also bring mushrooms you have found before the class along to try to identify.
-Davis
+While we won’t be able to identifying every fungus found on our walk, you will learn the basic steps of mushroom identification.
+Bring mushrooms you have found before the class along to try to identify.
+Froehlich

 Applied tracking skills